The tea glossary

 Theine is a molecule identical to caffeine.

-• flavored tea
+• Flavored tea

 A tea prepared with flowers or spices, in addition to tea leaves, for the purpose of enhancing flavors or adding natural fragrances.

-• white tea
+• White tea

-• yellow tea
+• Yellow tea

 Called red tea by the Chinese, it is a fully oxidized tea that has undergone several stages such as withering, rolling and screening.

-Non-oxidized tea with a light, vegetal scent.
+Unoxidized tea with a light, vegetal aroma.

 • Roasting